-Your gallbladder is a small organ below the liver in the upper right abdomen.
-It’s a pouch that stores bile, a green-yellow liquid that helps with digestion.
-Most gallstones form when there’s too much cholesterol in the bile.
+Your gallbladder is a small organ in your upper right abdomen, right below your liver.
+It’s a pouch that stores bile, a green-yellow liquid that helps digestion.
+Issues with your gallbladder typically occur when something is blocking its bile duct—like a gallstone.

 Too much cholesterol in your bile

 Having too much cholesterol in your bile can lead to yellow cholesterol stones.
 These hard stones may develop if your liver makes more cholesterol than your bile can dissolve.

 Bilirubin is a chemical produced during the normal breakdown of red blood cells.
 After it’s created, it passes through the liver and is eventually excreted out of the body.

 Some conditions, such as liver damage and certain blood disorders, cause your liver to produce more bilirubin than it should.
 Pigment gallstones form when your gallbladder can’t break down the excess bilirubin.
 These hard stones are often dark brown or black.

 Your gallbladder needs to be able to empty its bile to function properly.
 If it fails to empty its bile content, the bile becomes overly concentrated, which can cause stones to form.

 Most of the time, you won’t need treatment for gallstones unless they cause you pain.
 Sometimes you can pass gallstones without even noticing.
 If you’re in pain, your doctor will likely recommend surgery.
 In rare cases, medication may be used.

 If you’re at high risk for surgery complications, there are a few nonsurgical ways to attempt to treat gallstones.
 However, if surgery isn’t performed, your gallstones may come back — even with additional treatment.
 This means you may need to keep an eye on your condition for the majority of your life.